CultureHQ/exercise/README.md

 Ensure you have `ruby`, `bundler`, and `libsqlite3` installed on your system.
 Then,

 * Run `bundle install` in the root of the repository to get the dependencies.
-* Run `bundle exec rake db:seed` to load the seeded data into the sqlite3 database.
+* Run `bundle exec rake db:seed` to load the seeded data into the development sqlite3 database.
+* Run `APP_ENV=test bundle exec rake db:seed` to load the seed data into the test sqlite3 database.
 * Run `bundle exec rackup` to start the backend server.

 ### Frontend